kevhill/pydantus/README.md

 ## Immutable Builders

-When you need to create multiple similar objects from a common base, you can use `.partial()` to create a template builder.
-Every operation on a partial spawns a fresh copy, leaving the template unchanged:
+When you need to create multiple similar objects from a common base, you can use `.template()` to create a builder template.
+Every operation on a template spawns a fresh copy, leaving the template unchanged:

 ```python